MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 ## Import the service template ##

 Import the service template into the VMM library.
-For this example we'll import the generation 2 template.
+For this example, we'll import the generation 2 template.

 1. Click **Library** > **Import Template**.
 2. Browse to your service template folder, select the **SLB Production Generation 2 VM.xml** file.
 3. Update the parameters for your environment as you import the service template.
 Note that the library resources were imported during network controller deployment.

-    - **WinServer.vhdx** Select the base virtual hard drive image that you downloaded and imported earlier, during network controller deployment.
+    - **WinServer.vhdx**: Select the base virtual hard drive image that you downloaded and imported earlier, during network controller deployment.
     - **NCCertificate.CR**: This library resource contains scripts used to set up the network controller.
 Map to the NCCertificate.cr library resource in the VMM library.
     - **EdgeDeployment.CR**: Map to the EdgeDeployment.cr library resource in the VMM library.

 4. Remember that you should have copied the .CER certificate that you previously created to the **NCCertificate.CR** folder.
 5. On the **Summary** page, review the details and click **Import**.

     **Note**: You can customize the service template.
-[Learn More](https://technet.microsoft.com/en-us/system-center-docs/vmm/scenario/sdn-network-controller)
+[Learn More](https://technet.microsoft.com/en-us/system-center-docs/vmm/scenario/sdn-network-controller).

 ## Deploy the SLB service

 Now deploy an SLB/MUX service instance.

 1. Select the **SLB Production Generation 2 VM.xml** service template > **Configure Deployment**.
-Type a name and optional destination for the service instance.
+Type a **Name** and optional destination for the service instance.
 The destination must map to a host group that contains the hosts you've configured.
 2. In the **Network Settings** section, map **TransitNetwork** to your transit VM network and **ManagementNetwork** to your management VM network.

     **Note**: The **Deploy Service** dialog appears after mapping is complete.
-It is normal for the virtual machine instances to be initially red.
+It is normal for the virtual machine instances to be initially Red.
 Click **Refresh Preview** to automatically find suitable hosts for the virtual machine.
 3. On the left of the **Configure Deployment** window, configure the settings as detailed in the following table:

     **Setting** | **Requirement** | **Description**
     --- |--- |---
     **Transit network** | Required | Your transit VM network.
-    **LocalAdmin** | Required | Select a Run As Account in your environment which will be used as the local Administrator on the virtual machines.
+    **LocalAdmin** | Required | Select a Run As Account in your environment, which will be used as the local Administrator on the virtual machines.
 The user name should be Administrator.
     **Management network** | Required | Choose the management VM network that you created for host management.
     **MgmtDomainAccount** | Required | Select a Run As Account with permissions to add the SLB/MUX virtual machines to the Active Directory domain associated with the network controller.
 This can be the same account you used in MgmtDomainAccount while deploying the network controller.
     **MgmtDomainFQDN** | Required | FQDN for the Active directory domain that the SLB/MUX virtual machines will join.